physnano/rRNA_nanoSHAPE/README.md

 In vitro nanoSHAPE analysis can be performed on a single target using the commands below.
 First the multi-fast5 files must be converted to single read fast5 files prior to processing with tombo.
 Tombo is then used to resquiggle the reads, detect modifications, and generate per-read stats file and optional plot.
 Comprehensive documentation regarding tombo can be found [here](https://nanoporetech.github.io/tombo/).
 Finally, the <em>extract_array.py</em> script is used to generate an output numpy array which can be easily processed using python for per-read modification visualization/plotting.

+A general workflow should include sequencing unmodified (native/control) RNA and comparing to the same RNA but modified (with AcIm or other).
+Both the unmodified and modified reads should be converted to single fast5 files and resquiggled using tombo.

 ## Step 1: convert the multi fast5 files to single fast5 files

 	multi_to_single_fast5 -i <directory of multi fast5s> --recursive --save_path <output path> --flowcell <flowcell spec> --kit <kit spec> --fast5_out --cpu_threads_per_Caller <num threads>